blackflux/object-scan/test/readme/README.template.md

 Note that `breakFn` is invoked before the corresponding `filterFn` might be invoked.

+For more information on invocation order, please refer to Section [Traversal Order](#traversal_order)

 _Examples_:
 <pre><example>
 haystack: { a: { b: { c: 0 } } }